Tornadoes in Alabama

 The U.S. state of Alabama has seen numerous destructive and devastating tornadoes since 1819, the year with the first recorded tornado within state boundaries.
 Alabama, located in the "Dixie Alley" region of the Southern United States, experiences an average of 64 tornadoes annually.
 297 tornadoes have been classified as "intense" in Alabama, being rated F3+ on the Fujita scale or EF3+ on the Enhanced Fujita scale.
 Alabama has seen nine F5 or EF5 tornadoes since 1966, the most recent hitting Rainsville in April 2011.
 The deadliest moved across North Alabama, hitting numerous communities and killing 71 people.

 Alabama saw numerous significant tornadoes prior to 1950, including an F4 tornado that killed 30 people in Calhoun and Cherokee counties.
 1932 saw a devastating tornado outbreak that killed over 200 people in the state of Alabama; an F4-rated tornado impacted the cities of Tuscaloosa and Northport.
 26 people were killed in 1935 when a strong tornado moved through the city of Montgomery.
-The 1950s were saw several large and destructive tornadoes impact communities.
+The 1950s saw several large and destructive tornadoes impact communities.
 The widest of the decade, rated F3, reached a maximum width of 1480 yd (1350 m) as it moved across Russell County.
 In 1954, a violent tornado took the lives of 25 people in the northern suburbs of Birmingham; another tornado just eight days earlier killed five people in Falkville.

 Tornadoes in the 1960s were equally-as-destructive, with a total of 157 tornadoes touching down within state boundaries, killing 81 people.
 An extremely long-tracked F5 tornado that originated in Mississippi moved into Alabama on March 3, 1966; Tuscaloosa and other communities were affected.
 Earlier in the decade an F4 tornado killed 10 people and injured six others southeast of Harpersville.